Fatih Abd Al Salam

 Fatih Abd Al Salam is an Iraqi writer, novelist, storyteller and journalist, born in Mosul.
 He graduated from the Department of Arabic Language, Faculty of Arts in the University of Mosul.
 He was assigned as a teaching assistant at the college, then get a master's degree in Arabic literature about a study he presented entitled “The Rural Personality in the Stories of Yusef Idris,” and then he get a doctorate for a thesis he presented entitled “Dialogue in the Iraqi Novel.”
-His journey began with writing stories at the end of the seventies of the twentieth century, and he also worked for Al-Zaman International newspaper, then became chief editor of its international edition in London, and moved between many Arab and European countries, and he has a daily column in Al-Zaman International newspaper entitled “Signature”.
+His writing career began with writing stories at the end of the 1970s, and he also worked for Al-Zaman International newspaper, then became chief editor of its international edition in London, and moved between many Arab and European countries, and he has a daily column in Al-Zaman International newspaper entitled “Signature”.
 He has published many books in literature and politics in addition to his fiction and fiction works, and some of his books have been translated into English and Spanish.